Kimsotheara/ExerciseSchoolWebMicroservice/readme.md

 # Exercises

-I have 3 microservices
+I have 5 microservices

-## One service Category and Course
+## First service Category and Course

 - postgresql for database : CateAndCourseDb
 - server port 8088
+- A microservice responsible for Category and Course related operations.

-## Two service Promotion
+## Second service Promotion

 - mysql for database : promotionDb
 - server port 8089
+- A microservice responsible for Promotion-related operations.

-## Tree service User
+## Third service User
 - mysql for database : userDb
 - server port 8090
+- A microservice responsible for User-related operations.

+## Fourth service api-gateway
+- server port 8080
+- Handles routing of requests to the appropriate microservice.

+## Fifth service eureka registry
+- server port 8761
+-  Used for service discovery, allowing the microservices to register and locate each other.
 ## Scripting schema
 https://dbdiagram.io/
 ```bash